 To prevent this, scrape your fingernails over a bar of soap before gardening.
 At the end of the day, our fingers will stay clean and free of stains.

 Companion planting has been around since ancient times.
 The Native Americans would plant corn, beans, and squash in the same area for a more productive garden patch.

 Cornmeal isn’t just great for making delicious polenta.
 It also has merit in the garden.
-You can mix tiny seeds in equal amounts of cornmeal before sowing.
-This allows you to distribute these seeds more evenly.
+I sometimes get asked how to plant old fashioned garden mix.

 You can clip these flower heads and store them in a cool and dry place indoors.
 By the time spring rolls around, they’ll be ready for planting.
-Before you know it your garden will be full of beautiful birds.
+Before you know it your old fashioned garden will be full of beautiful pollinators.

 Just because we adapt and change doesn’t mean we should throw out the tried and true methods of old.
 Take some time to ask an older gardener or family member about the tricks they use/used when gardening.

 Do you have any great tips not mentioned here?
-Please share them int he comments below – it helps us all to learn even more.
+Please share them in the comments below – it helps us all to learn even more.